Dual Induction CLT for High-dimensional m-dependent Data: Introduction

 The paper is organized as follows.
 In the next section, we summarize related works.
-We describe the settings and notation and present our main results in \cref{sec:theoretical_result}, which showcase the optimal scaling of $1/\sqrt{n}$ under non-degenerate covariance and finite third moments.
+We describe the settings and notation and present our main results in \cref{sec:theoretical_result}, which showcase the optimal scaling of $1/\sqrt{n}$ under non-degenerate covariance and finite third moments conditions.
 To establish these results, we used a combination of the Lindeberg swapping technique and a novel dual induction argument, overcoming the challenges posed by the $m$-dependence structure; we outline the proof techniques in \cref{sec:pf_sketch}.
-We then compare our results to existing works under independence and $m$-dependence in \cref{sec:comparison}.
+We then compare our results with those existing in the literature under independence and $m$-dependence; see \cref{sec:comparison}.
+In \cref{sec:m_dep_bootstrap} we introduce a new bootstrap procedure for $m$-dependent random vectors that builds on our refined Berry--Esseen bound.
 Finally, in \cref{sec:discussion}, we conclude the paper by summarizing the main findings and outlining avenues for future research.